zhangzhics/CITS5503_Sem2/Labs/Lab2EC2Docker.md

 | Europe (Stockholm)	| eu-north-1	| ami-07a0715df72e58928 |

-Using the specific ami id in the table above in the command below.
+Based on your region code, find the corresponding ami id in the table above and fill it in the command below:

 ```
  aws ec2 run-instances --image-id <ami id> --security-group-ids <student number>-sg --count 1 --instance-type t2.micro --key-name <student number>-key --query 'Instances[0].InstanceId'